Colon Cancer Is Hitting Millennials Really Hard

-Colorectal cancer is declining, but it’s still the third most common cancer in the United States, with over 104,610 new cases expected to be diagnosed this year, according to the American Cancer Society.
+The tragic death of Chadwick Boseman is a reminder that the colon and rectal cancers are not going away.
+Colorectal cancer is still the third most common cancer in the United States, with over 104,610 new cases expected to be diagnosed this year, according to the American Cancer Society.
 Men have a 1 in 23 risk of developing the disease, while women fare a bit better at 1 in 25.
-“Rates have been steadily decreasing over the past few decades, largely as a result of increased screening,” says Jerald D. Wishner, MD, FACS, director of the minimally invasive and colorectal surgery program at Northern Westchester Hospital.
+“Rates have been steadily decreasing over the past few decades, largely as a result of increased colonoscopies,” says Jerald D. Wishner, MD, director of the minimally invasive and colorectal surgery program at Northern Westchester Hospital.
 Still, as many as half of Americans who should be getting colon cancer screenings, aren’t, which is why some 50,000 die from colorectal cancer each year, according to the U.S. Centers for Disease Control and Prevention (CDC).

 But it’s on the rise for younger people

-Even though the overall numbers for colorectal cancer have declined, there’s a curious increase in the disease for younger Americans.
+Boseman’s battle with colon cancer underscores a trend in the numbers: There’s a curious increase in the disease for younger Americans.
 According to the Journal of the National Cancer Institute (JNCI), “colon cancer incidence rates increased by 1.0 percent to 2.4 percent annually since the mid-1980s in adults age 20 to 39 years and by 0.5 percent to 1.3 percent since the mid-1990s in adults age 40 to 54 years.”
 While these numbers may seem small, more and more research points toward this trend.
-(Don’t miss the silent symptoms of colon cancer.)

 Their cancers may be more deadly